 Take Away Their Survival Essentials

 Pests need food, water and shelter to thrive.
-Apart from sealing entry points and removing food sources, fix any plumbing leaks and dry out damp areas to eliminate drinking water sources for pests.
+Apart from sealing entry points and removing food sources, fixing any plumbing leaks and drying out damp areas to eliminate drinking water sources for pests.
 Reduce clutter like stacks of paper and cardboard that provide ideal hiding and nesting spots inside your unit.

 Know DIY Solutions for Common Pests